Frequently Asked Questions

 Sending Mail

-- Look at the log - it lists why each recipient is excluded.
-If you are using the Clause Table, check the "Manually process clause table" box.
+- Look at the Send Log - it lists why each recipient is excluded.
+If you are using the Database Clause Table, check the "Internally Process Clause Table" box so that Gammadyne Mailer can process and log the clauses (otherwise the database itself will silently apply the clauses).

-- You have a clause in the Clause Table that is excluding the rows.
+- There is a clause in the Clause Table that is excluding the rows.
 Try checking the "Ignore" column to see if a clause is the problem.
-Make sure you are not enclosing string values in quotes.
+Make sure string values are not enclosed in quotes.

 - There are duplicate recipient email addresses and the "Eliminate duplicate recipients" box is checked.

 - Check the recipient's email address carefully.
 Some databases, like Access, will only show the first line of the cell.
-If the cell contains more lines, you will not see them.
+If the cell contains more lines, they will not be visible.
 Make sure the email address is only one line and has exactly one "@" character.

 - Recipients are being excluded based on the contents of the Exclusions branch.